zbenmo/arcdsl/README.md

 Also trying to write nice Pythonic code, with ideas from https://www.youtube.com/c/ArjanCodes and others.

 A 'Transform' is a protocol (actually a Callable).
 It receives a 2D matrix and returns a 2D matrix.
 The output matrix is not necessarily of the same size.
 Sometimes a transformer is simple and does not rely on the input matrix.
 This can be for example a horizontal flip.
 But when the transformation is dependant on the input matrix, or other stuff from the training / test examples, a wrapper or a closure may be needed.

+IMPORTANT: get access to the (training) tasks from Kaggle.

+You can try from a notebook (an example is provided), or also with streamlit.
+I've added the 'runstapp' script.